MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-javascript-linting.md

 |**Lint all files included in project, even closed files**|When this option is selected, closed files are analyzed, unless diagnostics are only reported for open files.|

 ## Global ESLint Config Options

 This option lets you copy the location of the global ESLint configuration file.
 Also, if you previously changed the location, you can reset the file to its default location.

-## See Also
+## See also

 - [General, Environment, Options Dialog Box](../../ide/reference/general-environment-options-dialog-box.md)